-- Place the cooled, matted mass of curds on a cutting board and slice it into 2-inch long strips.
-Lay them on a draining board or mat and let them drain, covered with a clean towel wrung in warm water, for 1 hour, turning them every 20 minutes and keeping the towel warm.
+- Place the cooled, matted mass of curds on a cutting board and slice into 2-inch long strips.
+Lay them on a draining board or mat and drain, covered with a clean towel wrung in warm water, for 1 hour, turning curds every 20 minutes and keeping the towel warm.

-- Remove the cheese from the mold, peel away the cheesecloth, flip it over, re-dress it in the cheesecloth, place it back into the mold, and press at 30 pounds for 2 hours.
+- Remove cheese from mold, peel away cheesecloth, flip cheese over, re-dress it in the cheesecloth, place it back into the mold, and press at 30 pounds for 2 hours.

 - Remove, undress, flip, re-dress, and press the cheese at 50 pounds of pressure for 24 hours.

-- Take the cheese out of the press and peel away the cheesecloth.
-Rub the cheese with a little salt and set it on the counter on a draining mat to air-dry for a few days, or until it is dry to the touch.
+- Take cheese out of the press and peel away cheesecloth.
+Rub cheese with a little salt and set it on the counter on a draining mat to air-dry for a few days, or until it is dry to the touch.

-- You can wax the cheese once it is done air drying and age it at 55°F for 12 to 16 weeks for a young Leicester.
-You can age it for up to 9 months for a more pronounced flavor.
+- If desired, wax the cheese once it is done air drying, then age it at 55°F for 12-16 weeks for a young Leicester.
+Age it for up to 9 months for a more pronounced flavor.